chrys87/fenrir/README.md

 # Fenrir
-An TTY screenreader for Linux.
+A TTY screenreader for Linux.
-In theorie its not limited to linux. but i currently only provide drivers for that because I do not have an ohter system here.
+In theory it's not just limited to Linux. but i currently only provide drivers for that since I do not have another system here.
 If you want to help or write drivers to make it work on other systems, just let me know.
 This software is licensed under the LGPL v3 .

 # Requirements (core)